 Healthy soil = healthy plants.
-Soil needs organic matter (mulch, compost, manure, grass clippings).
+Soil needs organic matter such as mulch, compost, manure and grass clippings.
 Worms break it down to make food for plants to use and their burrows allow air into the soil so the plant roots can breathe.
 Organic matter needs to be replaced regularly as the worms eat it all up and plants absorb the nutrients.
 If organic matter is not added, the soil becomes like concrete in the summer and a sticky mess in the winter.
-In addition, most people want a low maintenance garden.
+In addition, many people want a low maintenance garden.
 This is much easier if you look after your soil.